CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/restore-aurora-snapshot/README.md

 Usage:
 `python3 restore_aurora_snapshot.py`

-The script will prompt for all nessecary information.
+The script will prompt for all necessary information.

 Database Failure Scenario Walkthrough
 -------------------------------------